Inguz-Informatics/CancerGenetics/README.md

 # CancerGenetics
-Code used for Master's thesis concerning WGS of plasma from pancreatic cancer patients.
+Code used for Master's thesis concerning WGS of tumor resections in addition to plasma and leukocytes of centrifuged blood from pancreatic cancer patients.